DoTheEvo/selfhosted-apps-docker/prometheus_grafana/readme.md

 * **docker_containers.json** - dashboard showing docker containers metrics,
   except the ones labeled as `monitoring` in the compose file
 * **monitoring_services.json** - dashboar showing docker containers metrics
-  of containers that are labeled `monitoring`
+  of containers that are labeled `monitoring`, which are this repo containers.

 # Reverse proxy